Bwca/browser-extension_linkedin-summarize-post/extension/README.md

 A: No, Chrome extensions only work on desktop Chrome.

 **Q: Can I use this on other sites?**
 A: Currently only works on LinkedIn feed pages.
+The extension specifically looks for LinkedIn's DOM structure to extract post content.

 **Q: Is the AI always right?**
 A: The AI is trained to be ruthlessly skeptical, but it's still AI - use your judgment!

-**Q: Can I customize the labels?**
-A: You can modify the system prompt to change how the AI categorizes posts.

 **Q: Does this slow down LinkedIn?**
 A: Minimal impact - AI processing happens locally and only when you click summarize.

 ## 📝 License

-ISC License
+MIT License

 ---